Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/event-sourced-domain-model.md

 Thus generating the in-memory representation of the ticket’s current state:

 Contrary to the implementation we saw in the previously,
-The event-sourced aggregate’s RequestEscalation method doesn’t explicitly set the `IsEscalated` flag to `true`.
+The event-sourced aggregate’s `RequestEscalation` method,
+Doesn’t explicitly set the `IsEscalated` flag to `true`.
 Instead, it instantiates the appropriate event and passes it to the `AppendEvent` method.

-All events added to the aggregate’s events collection are passed to the state projection logic in the `TicketState` class,
+All events added to the aggregate’s events collection,
+Are passed to the state projection logic in the `TicketState` class,
 Where the relevant fields’ values are mutated according to the events’ data:

 ```cs